ThomasByr/tor-brute/README.md

 - [x] add a simple cli (0.1.1)
 - [ ] option to not use tor (?)
-- [ ] option to change Tor ID each X requests (would need to implement a catch-up mechanism because thread jobs are unordered)
+- [x] option to change Tor ID each X requests (would need to implement a catch-up mechanism because thread jobs are unordered) (v1.0.0)
+- [ ] option to use a running tor instance/service
+- [ ] choose protocol (http, https, ssh, etc.)

 **Known Bugs** (latest fix)